ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 - built-in functions such as `len()`, `repr()`, `bool()`, etc.
 - specific syntax such as `for` loop statement and `with` context manager statement.

-Additionally, you can even customize the class creation at runtime using metaprogramming that make your code simple and powerful.
+Additionally, you can even customize the class creation at runtime using meta-programming that make your code simple and powerful.